3 Easy Steps to Create a Container Garden

 For my window box, I wanted to make it simple and ‘clean’.
 One thing that is wonderful about gardening of any type, you can change it up with the seasons, which I can see myself doing in the future!

-So, when you don’t have a garage or yard to do your planting and/or gardening, where do you do it?
+So, when you don’t have a garage or yard to plant or garden, where do you do it?
 Why in your kitchen, or course!

 Pfff, anyone knows that!